Zulfi Hajiyev

-Zulfi Hajiyev Saleh oglu (Zülfü Hacıyev Saleh oğlu; 1935 – 1991) was Member of Azerbaijani Parliament and Deputy Prime Minister of Azerbaijan until his death on 20 November 1991.
+Zulfi Hajiyev Saleh oglu (Zülfü Hacıyev Saleh oğlu; 1935 – 1991) was a Member of Azerbaijani Parliament and Deputy Prime Minister of Azerbaijan until his death in a helicopter crash on 20 November 1991.

 Early years

 Hajiyev was born in Böyük Mazra village of Armenia in 1935.
 Until 1989, he has worked as the Chairman Executive Committee of Sumgayit, Chairman of Sumgayit Party Committee, Chairman of Cabinet of Ministers of Nakhchivan ASSR.
 In 1976, he was elected a deputy to the Supreme Soviet of Azerbaijan SSR, to remain a member of parliament until his death.
 In 1989, Hajiyev was appointed Deputy Prime Minister of Azerbaijan.
 During his term in office, he was also given responsibilities to preside over matters of Nagorno-Karabakh.

 Death

 Hajiyev was killed in a helicopter which was accidentally shot down by Armenian forces on 20 November 1991 near the Karakend village of Khojavend district in Nagorno-Karabakh, Azerbaijan along with other high-ranking officials from Azerbaijan, Russia and Kazakhstan.
 There were no survivors of the crash.
 Hajiyev was buried at the Honorary Cemetery in Baku.